ILLIXR/ILLIXR/plugins/boba_immersive/README.md

-# Boba immersive plugin
+# Boba physics-based Gaussian digital twins

+`boba_immersive` adds physics-based Gaussian digital twin support to ILLIXR, using [Boba](https://jianxiapyh.github.io/Boba-project-page/) as the simulation and rendering backend.
+Boba's core code remains in pinned upstream repositories;
+ILLIXR manages XR input, switchboard exchange, stereo-frame submission, and process lifecycle.

+For the current Quest 3 MVP, ALVR supplies the Quest-side OpenXR client and the network pipeline that carries tracking/controller input to the PC and rendered frames back to the headset.
+ALVR's PC endpoint is a SteamVR driver, so the `boba_quest` profile uses SteamVR as its OpenXR runtime.
+Monado alone does not provide this Quest-to-PC bridge; an equivalent Monado deployment would require a separate streaming stack with a Quest client and a Monado-compatible PC endpoint.
+ILLIXR's existing Monado support is unchanged.

-`boba_immersive` launches the existing Boba Quest demo as a child process, forwards Quest controller/view input from the ILLIXR switchboard, and publishes the demo's rendered output as `stereo_frame`.
-The `openxr_quest_controller` plugin consumes that frame and submits it through the SteamVR OpenXR runtime to the Quest over ALVR.
+At runtime, `boba_immersive` launches the existing Boba Quest application as a child process, forwards Quest controller/view input from the ILLIXR switchboard, and publishes Boba's rendered output as `stereo_frame`.
+The `openxr_quest_controller` plugin consumes that frame and submits it through the SteamVR OpenXR runtime for delivery to the Quest over ALVR.

 ## One-time Boba setup